 What is a closed session?

 Sometimes, for legal reasons, it may be necessary for evidence to be heard in a closed session.
 This means that only legal representatives and the Chair and Panel members may be present when a witness is giving evidence.

-A web-link will be provided on the Inquiry’s website, in due course, to enable the public to watch the broadcasts live.
+A web-link is provided on the Inquiry’s website to enable the public to watch the broadcasts.